 The second declaration maps a separate XAML namespace for the XAML-defined language elements, mapping it (typically) to the "x:" prefix:

 This xmlns value, and the "x:" prefix it is mapped to, is also identical to the definitions used in several predecessor Microsoft technologies that use XAML.

 The relationship between these declarations is that XAML is a language definition, and the Windows Runtime is one implementation that uses XAML as a language and defines a specific vocabulary where its types are referenced in XAML.

 The XAML language specifies certain language elements, and each of these should be accessible through XAML processor implementations working against the XAML namespace.
 The "x:" mapping convention for the XAML language XAML namespace is followed by project templates, sample code, and the documentation for language features.
 The XAML language namespace defines several commonly used features that are necessary even for basic Windows Runtime apps using C++, C#, or Visual Basic.
 For example, to join any code-behind to a XAML file through a partial class, you must name that class as the x:Class attribute in the root element of the relevant XAML file.
-Or, any element as defined in a XAML page as a keyed resource in a ResourceDictionary must have the x:Key attribute set on the object element in question.
+Or, any element as defined in a XAML page as a keyed resource in a ResourceDictionary and XAML resource references must have the x:Key attribute set on the object element in question.

 Other XAML namespaces

 In addition to the default namespace and the XAML language XAML namespace "x:", you may also see other mapped XAML namespaces in the initial default XAML for apps as generated by Microsoft Visual Studio.